oauth-wg/oauth-selective-disclosure-jwt/main.md

 For each claim value, an individual salt value MUST be chosen such that it contains at least 128 bits of pseudorandom data, making it hard for an attacker to guess the salt value.
 The salt value MUST then be encoded as a string.
-It is RECOMMENDED to base64url encode at least 16 pseudorandom bytes and remove any trailing `=` characters from the encoded string.
+It is RECOMMENDED to BASE64URL encode at least 16 pseudorandom bytes.

 The hashes are built by hashing over string that is formed by JSON-encoding an array containing the salt and the claim value, e.g.: `["6qMQvRL5haj","Peter"]`.
-The hash value is then Base64url encoded and any trailing `=` are removed.
+The hash value is then BASE64URL encoded.
 Note that the precise JSON encoding can vary, and therefore, the JSON encodings MUST be sent to the holder along with the SD-JWT, as described below.